iryndin/10K-Most-Popular-Passwords/README.md

 So, be aware!
 Please use this list of 10K most popular passwords while user sign up and don't allow users to use these compromised passwords!

-The list of passwords is taken from Discourse Libo: http://github.com/discourse
+The list of passwords is taken from Discourse Repo: http://github.com/discourse